Checklist for digital competence: E-learning made easy

 • How can they get help with content-related questions?

-• How long does the e-learning last?
+• How long does the e-learning take?

 • On which devices can they do the e-learning?